Empowering sustainable farmers with proactive, community-centered farm law education, resources, and networks.

 • Sustainable Communities: quality of life

 Issues surrounding business formation, sales contracts, farmland leases, loans, employment law regulations, food safety liability, crop insurance, liability for slips or falls, partnership negotiations, succession and more plague farmers during the life cycle of the farm.
 Distracting them from their core work and draining the farm of resources, these issues destabilize our innovative direct to consumer and organic farms the most.
-This project moves to change that by fostering an ecosystem of support where farmers are empowered with to reduce legal risk and leverage legal opportunity.
+This project changed that by fostering an ecosystem of support where farmers are empowered with to reduce legal risk and leverage legal opportunity.

 Core-principles-risk-reducing-practices-and-subjects